jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 The Clarinet version of the code is too long to include here but may be seen [in the appendix](#header_benchmarkClient), on page
 \pageref{src_benchmarkClient}.
 By using SAX directly the code is more verbose and its purpose is obfuscated.
-I don't think a person looking at this source could deduce what is being done without thinking about it for some time.
+A person looking at this source would find it difficult to deduce what is being done without considering it for some time.
 The functions receiving SAX events must handle several different cases and so tend to have generic parameter names such as 'key' or 'value' which represent the token type.
 By contrast, Oboe and JSON.parse both allow names such as 'record' or 'url' which are chosen according to the semantics of the value.
-I find this naming easier to interpret because it allows me to think in terms of the domain model rather than considering serialisation artifacts.
+This naming aids understandability because it allows the programmer to think in terms of the domain model rather than on the level of serialisation artifacts.

 Performance under various Javascript engines
 --------------------------------------------